Natalia423-lab/Learning-Programming/README.md

 # Things I am working on at the moment:

 - Python for ai
 - Basics of Neural Networks
+- Code my own Linux distro (first using a tutorial and LFS)

 # Things I plan on doing:

 - Swift and Xcode to make applications
 - C++
 - C++ to design Games